Disappearance of Susan Powell: Aftermath

-On February 11, 2013, approximately one year after the death of Joshua and his sons, his brother Michael killed himself in Minneapolis by jumping from the roof of a parking garage.
+On February 11, 2013, approximately one year after the deaths of Joshua and his sons, his brother Michael died by suicide in Minneapolis after jumping from the roof of a parking garage.
 Police had questioned Michael several times in 2012 after discovering his abandoned Ford at the Oregon wrecking yard.
-Police described him as "evasive" about why he left the car at that location.
-Utah authorities have since stated their belief that Joshua and Michael were accomplices in the murder of Susan.
-West Valley City police's active investigation into Susan's disappearance was closed on May 21, 2013.

-In a February 2013 interview, Manley, who had conducted the 2011–2012 evaluations of Joshua for Washington State authorities, acknowledged his suspicions that Joshua was involved in his wife's disappearance.
-However, he did not mention these suspicions in his report because they were beyond the scope of his duties and because Joshua had not been charged with any wrongdoing.
+Investigators described him as "evasive" when asked why he had left the car at that location.
+Utah authorities later stated their belief that Joshua and Michael were accomplices in Susan's murder.
+West Valley City police closed their active investigation into Susan's disappearance on May 21, 2013.
+In a February 2013 interview, James Manley—who conducted the 2011–2012 evaluations of Joshua for Washington State authorities—acknowledged that he suspected Joshua was involved in Susan's disappearance.
+He did not include these suspicions in his report because they were outside the scope of his assignment and because Joshua had not been charged with any crime.

-Jennifer Graves, Joshua's estranged sister, wrote a memoir with co-author Emily Clawson about the Powell family's tumultuous history.
-The memoir was published in June 2013 as A Light in Dark Places.
-Jennifer was inspired to write the book, she says, "to help other people to recognize abuse in either their own relationships or relationships around them because it's not always completely apparent."
+Jennifer, Joshua's estranged sister, wrote a memoir with co‑author Emily Clawson about the Powell family's history.
+The book, A Light in Dark Places, was published in June 2013.
+Jennifer said she was inspired to write it, "to help other people to recognize abuse in either their own relationships or relationships around them because it's not always completely apparent."
+In March 2015, Chuck Cox won a lengthy court dispute with Terrica and Alina Powell over control of Susan's estate.
+Terrica and Alina had sought to have Susan declared legally dead in order to collect life insurance benefits, but Cox ultimately gained full control of the estate.

-In March 2015, Chuck Cox won a protracted court battle with Terrica and Alina Powell over control of Susan's estate.
-Terrica and Alina had sought to have Susan declared legally dead to collect life insurance, but Cox ultimately gained full control of the estate.
-The Cox family also sued Washington's Department of Social and Health Services (DSHS) and its social workers, claiming that the agency prioritized Joshua's parental rights over the safety of Charlie and Braden, facilitating their deaths.
-In 2015, a federal court granted summary judgement to the defendants, ruling that the social workers had immunity and DSHS was not negligent.
-In 2019, an appeals court partially overturned that decision, ruling that the social workers did have immunity but that the question of DSHS's negligence could proceed to trial.
-At trial, a jury ruled that DSHS was negligent and awarded $98 million to the estates of Susan's two sons.
-Susan's family also pressured state lawmakers in Washington and Utah to pass bills that would restrict or block visitation rights for parents being investigated for murder.
+The Cox family also sued Washington's Department of Social and Health Services (DSHS) and its social workers, alleging that the agency prioritized Joshua's parental rights over the safety of Charles and Braden, enabling their deaths.
+In 2015, a federal court granted summary judgment to the defendants, ruling that the social workers had immunity and that DSHS was not negligent.
+In 2019, an appeals court partially overturned that decision, ruling that the social workers retained immunity but that the question of DSHS's negligence could proceed to trial.

+At trial, a jury found DSHS negligent and awarded $98 million to the estates of Susan's two sons.
+Susan's family also urged lawmakers in Washington and Utah to pass legislation restricting or blocking visitation rights for parents under investigation for murder.
 Steven Powell was released from prison on July 11, 2017, after serving nearly six years following his voyeurism and child pornography convictions.
 He died of natural causes in Tacoma, Washington, on July 23, 2018.